wayneluke/vB5-Manual/pages/13.site_builder/03.styles/article.md

 ## CSS Editor
 ![CSS Editor](./css.png)
-[notice]Editing the CSS is for advanced users.[/notice] Using the CSS Editor, you can alter how your site looks and feels, hide elements, and create a unique experience.
+Using the CSS Editor, you can alter how your site look and feel, hide elements, and create a unique experience.

+[notice=warning]Editing the CSS is for advanced users.
+Technical support is not guaranteed for custom CSS.[/notice]